Ronald Koeman is shying away from the transfer rumors fueled by a Barcelona presidential candidate over a possible Kylian Mbappe move.

 Among them has been Toni Frexia.
-In one attempt to garner interest to his campaign, Frexia recently touched on the possibility of whether Barca could possibly sign Paris Saint-Germain forward Kylian Mbappe and Borussia Dortmund striker Erling Haaland.
+In one attempt to garner interest in his campaign, Frexia recently touched on the possibility of whether Barca could sign Paris Saint-Germain forward Kylian Mbappe and Borussia Dortmund striker Erling Haaland.

 Frexia not only recently discussed a plan that could haul in €250 million to the club but went a bit further by adding that the Catalan powerhouse could indeed sign both star goal-scorers.

 “We won’t speak about players until they’re signed, because it’s not a good strategy and other clubs could ruin negotiations,” Frexia said.